 Meet CHARMAS Core Members

 Elise’s musical journey began at age 5, with piano lessons, playing flute in her middle-school’s marching band, and listening to classical music every night at dinner.
-She fell in love with folk music at Yosemite’s first Strawberry Music Festival and regularly attended both the Spring and Fall festivals, while also working as a handheld camera operator and video director for the Concord Pavilion’s live rock and jazz concerts.
+She fell in love with folk music at Yosemite’s first Strawberry Music Festival and camped near the stage every Spring and Fall, while also working as a video director for the Concord Pavilion’s live rock and jazz concerts.
 Later, Elise spent countless evenings fiddling in traditional Irish and Scottish tune sessions, old-time sessions, and bluegrass jams.
-Then a crazy thing happened.
-She started playing bagpipes for private events, competing with the Silicon Valley Pipe Band and Monterey Bay Pipe Band, and marching seasonally with Canada’s 100-year-old Kincardine Scottish Pipe Band.
-All these diverse interests caught fire when Elise co-founded Charmas with Celtic banjo-and-whistle player Matt Johnson, and from that year forward Charmas has continually evolved, thanks to essential contributions from each new member and guest performer.
+Inexplicably, she also started playing Great Highland Bagpipes, competing with two Bay Area pipe bands, and marching seasonally with Canada’s 100-year-old Kincardine Scottish Pipe Band.
+So when the stars aligned in 2013, Elise co-founded Charmas with banjo-and-whistle player Matt Johnson, and, as they say, the rest was history.

-AARON CLEGG – SHanty Singer, Lead Vocalist, flute, whistles, saxophone
+AARON CLEGG – Lead Vocalist, flute, whistles, saxophone

 At age 13, Aaron first went to a traditional Celtic music session with his musician father, and his life changed forever.
 He returned to that session in Portsmouth, New Hampshire, for the next 15 years off and on, learning to play Celtic flute and tin whistle, singing Irish songs and sea chanties, and eventually taking classes and playing in sessions with many famous Irish musicians.
 Meanwhile, he played saxophone in high school and college jazz bands.
 Rounding out his versatility in instruments and genres, Aaron became part of the Oakland Interfaith Gospel Choir for two years, performing at major concerts and sporting events and on national television.
 In 2013 he sang at the San Francisco Sea Music Festival.
 Aaron teaches private lessons in classical and wooden flute, tin whistle, saxophone, and voice technique, performs at weddings and memorials, and earns the balance of his living teaching at schools in the Santa Cruz area.